iqbal-nadiadi/20231123-What-the-Hack-DevOps-with-GitHub/README.md

 # 20231123-What-the-Hack-DevOps-with-GitHub
-20231123 What the Hack DevOps with GitHub
+[Branch git checkout -b newfeature] 20231123 What the Hack DevOps with GitHub